StevenSong-sTs/PDF-Tailor-Mobile/DesignDoc.md

    - Combine into single PDF
    - Save merged file to device storage

-3. Format Conversion
-   - Convert PDF to Word (.docx)
-   - Convert PDF to images (PNG format)
+3. Scan to PDF
+   - Scan the document using the camera
+   - Use some image processing to improve the quality by shadow removal and crop and rotate the image to get the best result
+   - Save the scanned document as a PDF
-   - Preview conversion results
+   - Preview the scanned document
-   - Save converted files to device storage
+   - Save the scanned document to device storage

 ## Technical Architecture